jkclee123/Where-to-Eat/scrapy/README.md

-This folder is the Scrapy Program for crawling data from OpenRice
+This folder for the Scrapy Program for crawling data from OpenRice

 ## How to Run